-Reading and Phonics at Whaddon CofE School
+Reading and Phonics at Whaddon Cof E School

-Letters and Sounds aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
+Little Wandle letters and Sounds aims to build children's speaking and listening skills in their own right as well as to prepare children for learning to read by developing their phonic knowledge and skills.
 It sets out a detailed and systematic programme for teaching phonic skills for children starting by the age of five, with the aim of them becoming fluent readers by age seven.

 Parents are encouraged to support reading at home and children are expected to read at least 4 times a week.
 The school has a wide range of high quality books for the children to read.
 We prefer to use ‘real’ books by respected authors rather than scheme books from Year 1 upwards in order to develop a love of books that will stay with our children throughout their lives.
-Each child progresses at their own pace.
-The all have an individual diary where reading is recorded and tracked and is a means of communicating development to the child, parent and teacher.
-The library is open to all families at the end of the school day to borrow books from.
+There is also a variety of Big Cat phonic books available on e-books, so as to reflect the range of reading 21st Century readers encounter.